rachellaw-git/BomItemConsolidater/PRD.md

    - Validation to ensure multipliers are positive integers only (no decimals)

 2. **Column Configuration Section**
+   - Collapsible "Advanced Settings" section (collapsed by default)
+   - When expanded, displays:
      - Text inputs for each column name
      - Clear labels indicating purpose
      - Reset to defaults button
+   - Most users will not need to access this section

 3. **Process Button**
    - Clearly labeled (e.g., "Consolidate Files")